 Sleep problems can include insomnia, nocturnal awakening and early morning wakening.

-Doctors now recommend screening for autistic symptoms at baby well checks beginning around 12 months.
+Doctors recommend screening for symptoms at baby well checks beginning around 12 months.
 Speak to your pediatrician if you notice the following:

 The definition of autism is based on a child's behavioral symptoms.
 To receive a diagnosis, a child must have at least six symptoms.
 Two must be from the social interaction list, one from the impairment of communication list and one demonstrating restricted and repetitive behavior.
 The onset of symptoms must occur before age 3.